 A rusticant is a student who participated in the rustification or ‘Down to the Countryside’ program.

 rustification (see Up to the Mountains, Down to the Countryside movement)

 The Second Revolution was a failed attempt to overthrow the presidency of Yuan Shikai.
 It was launched by Sun Yixian and his followers in Jiangxi province in July 1913.
 Shikai’s superior army routed the rebels, occupying Nanjing and forcing Sun into exile.

 Second United Front

 The Second United Front was a brief alliance between the Guomindang and Chinese Communist Party.
 It formed in early 1937 after the Xian incident and lasted until early 1946.
-The Second United Front was formed to provide united Chinese resistance to Japanese aggression, however it was undermined by a lack of sincerity and cooperation on both sides.
+The Second United Front was formed to provide unified and cohesive resistance to Japanese aggression, however, it was undermined by a lack of sincerity and cooperation on both sides.

 Self Strengthening Movement